Mandan pulls Fortnite and esports from spring activity offerings

 Grand Forks has seen students killed as a result of gun violence in recent years, Rerick said, including Red River High School student Jonah Borth, 15, who was shot and killed in Northwood on Jan.
 26.

-Fastnacht had similar concerns about administrators appearing to endorse Fortnite and other first-person shooters if played in schools, so Mandan will not offer Fortnite as a school esport.
+Fastnacht had similar concerns about administrators appearing to endorse Fortnite and other shooter games if played in schools, so Mandan will not offer Fortnite as a school esport.

 Despite the recent stumbles with Fortnite, both administrators consider the initial esports season, which included games League of Legends and Rocket League, to be a success.